gaoyi/SlicerBigImage/README.md

 mechanism, and friendly transnational license, would be extremely beneficial for the entire community.

-SlicerScope is an open platform for whole slide histopathology image computing based on the highly successful 3D Slicer.
+BigImage is an open platform for whole slide histopathology image computing based on the highly successful 3D Slicer.

 In addition to viewing the giga-pixel whole slide image viewing, currently, the extension also offers several specific analytical modules for qualitative presentation, nucleus level analysis, tissue scale computation, and 3D pathology.
-Thanks to the openess of Slicer, the SlicerScope extension could also be further extended by you.
+Thanks to the openess of Slicer, the BigImage extension could also be further extended by you.

 ## Build and Installation